 Void is an incomplete data type denoted by the keyword

 void.
 It means no-type or nothing.
 It is used when we want to represent no-value.
 For example, when a function is not returning any value then its return type should be

 Derived Data Types in C Language

-These data types in C are derived from the primary data types by mixing them together in various ways.
-For example: arrays, pointers, structures, unions and more are all derived data types.
-We will learn about them in details individually in later lessons.
+These data types in C are derived from the primary data types by mixing them in various ways.
+For example arrays, pointers, structures, unions and more are all derived data types.
+We will learn about them in detail individually in later lessons.